lilitpoghosyan93/AUA_ENGS110_2020_BMI_calculator/README.md

 # AUA_ENGS110_2020_BMI_calculator

 1.Overview
 In the scope of this project I plan to built a "BMI_calculator".
 Which will enable users with an inactive lifestyle to enter their weight and height data and get an approximate measure of the best weight for their health.

 2.Target Users
-Who: Everyone,especially 20+
+Who: Everyone,especially 20+.
-What: An estimator
+What: An estimator.
-When: launching September 2020
+When: launching September 2020.
-How: Users will be able to use the calculator using Python
+How: Users will be able to use the calculator using Python.

 3.Users Problems Solved